mrichar1/thatremindsme/_posts/2016-12-09-Making a Woolly Board.md

 1. Take 2 of the 90cm rods, drill a 6mm diameter, 2.5cm deep hole into one end of each rod.
 Insert a dowel peg into one of the ends.
 This allows these rods to be pinned together.
 2. On the side of each rod, starting at the 'join' end, drill 10 6mm diameter holes, centred 2.5cm apart, starting 10cm out from the join end.
 This is for the uprights to connect to.
-3. Drill 2 or 3 7mm holes, 2.5cm apart close to the outer end of each bar, on the same side as the upright holes.
+3. Drill 3 or 4 7mm dimples, 5cm apart starting at the outer end of each bar, on the same side as the upright holes.
 This is to slot the tension bolt into.

 ## Base